Car Insurance Articles

 Up until recently, Progressive was the only insurer to have a usage-based coverage program that was anywhere close to being considered widely available.
 Customers have access to their program, Snapshot, in more than 40 states across the country.
 Meanwhile, Progressive’s competitors’ programs are only available in a handful of states.

-But last month Allstate told Online Auto Insurance News that it would be offering its Drive Wise usage-based program in seven new states by the end of the year (bringing total availability to 10 states), State Farm’s program has been expanded to 14 states, and Sprint just announced a successful partnership with Esurance on a usage-based trial program in Arizona that was recently expanded to Texas.
+But last month Allstate told Online Auto Insurance News that it would be offering its Drive Wise usage-based program in seven new states by the end of the year (bringing total availability to 10 states), Sprint just announced a successful partnership with Esurance on a usage-based trial program in Arizona that was recently expanded to Texas.

 A report released last month by the R Street Institute ranking state insurance departments on their regulatory systems claims that credit scoring has been “the biggest factor” in getting drivers out of state-run high-risk pools and back into the open coverage market, where prices are much more affordable.